 The Planetarium services the astronomy classes as both a classroom and a laboratory facility.
-Lecture classes are taught in the planetarium which houses a GOTO star projection system with several other smaller telescopes and supporting equipment being used by the observatory on the roof of the Math Building.
-Students in the astronomy program receive hands-on experience in using the telescopes when viewing the skies.
+The interior houses a Spitz star projection system, with several other smaller telescopes and supporting equipment, to fulfill its needs as a working observatory.
+Students in the astronomy program receive hands-on experience when viewing and operating the equipment.
 Astronomy programs are also scheduled as a community service on an on-call or occasional basis for elementary school classes and members of the community.

 Computer Labs - There are three types of computer labs on campus: open-access, class-use and mixed purpose.
 Open-access labs are intended for student use on a drop-in basis.
 Students use these labs to explore online resources (including Internet), do research, and complete assignments.
 No FTES are generated.
 Class-labs are classrooms with computers, and the students come to these as a scheduled class.
 Instructors are present during these labs, and FTES are generated.
 Mixed-purpose labs are used in a variety of ways to support instructional activities, and no FTES are generated.
-More open-access computer labs or stations are needed.

 As of fall 2006 El Camino College had 47 computer labs and 1,492 computers, compared to the 2002 Accreditation Self-Study which showed 29 computer labs and 1,127 computers.
 This showed an increase of 18 labs and 357 computers.
 In the last year this number has shrunk as labs have been consolidated, and currently El Camino has 33 labs and 1167 computers.
-A chart lists the labs available to users on campus.11 a.
+A chart lists the labs available to users on campus.

+1a.
 Relying on appropriate expertise of faculty, including librarians and other learning support services professionals, the institution selects and maintains educational equipment and materials to support student learning and enhance the achievement of the mission of the institution.